Support to help you

 - If you can't find a way forward, ask your tutor for guidance.

 - Is this more a matter of low self esteem?
-If so, remember that your faculty spends a great deal of time selecting suitable candidates for its courses.
+If so, remember that your college spends a great deal of time selecting suitable candidates for its courses.
 By accepting you, staff are confident that you have the talent to succeed.

 - UWE Bristol's Wellbeing Service offers counselling and mental health support.